 We all need an outlet.
 Maybe it’s hiking, fishing, basketball, golf.
 There are hundreds of ways for you to release stress.
 This is mentally healthy, as long as you keep it in a proper perspective.

 We all have expectations of how we want life to be.
 But sticking too rigidly to your expectations can create undue stress.
 It’s important to be flexible in how you deal with the chaos life brings.
 Adapt and improvise.

 10. Live a purpose-driven life.Zero in on your purpose and your life will follow it.

 I believe we are created in God’s image and that He has a purpose for our lives.
 We all have unique gifts and traits.
 Learning who you are and why you are here clears so much confusion.
 Zero in on your purpose and your life will follow it.

 Sound off: How do you balance work and family?

 Huddle Up Question

-Huddle up with your employees and ask, “What do you think we can do to make our company more family friendly?”
+Huddle up with your colleagues and ask, “What do you think we can do to make our workplace more family friendly?”